Alleged Iran kidnap plot complicates Biden diplomatic push

 Now faced with evidence from his own Justice Department that Iranian intelligence services are allegedly pursuing U.S. citizens on American soil, critics say the president must draw a line in the sand and get tough in his stance toward Iran.

-“This revelation serves as another reminder that the Biden administration bending over backwards to re-enter the [Iran nuclear deal} is likely sacrificing our leverage to compel Iran to cease its other malign activities,” said Texas Rep. Michael McCaul, the ranking Republican on the House Foreign Affairs Committee.
+“This revelation serves as another reminder that the Biden administration bending over backwards to reenter the [Iran nuclear deal} is likely sacrificing our leverage to compel Iran to cease its other malign activities,” said Texas Rep. Michael McCaul, the ranking Republican on the House Foreign Affairs Committee.
 “This is a regime that holds American hostages and is actively trying to kidnap an American from the streets of New York.
 President Biden should not enter into any deals with Iran without an end to these assaults on our citizens.”

 Hadi Ghaemi, executive director of the dissident Center for Human Rights in Iran, said Wednesday the purported kidnap plot was not “an isolated incident.”

-Iranians critical of the regime “will continue to be targeted by state agents if the international community—particularly countries Iran is currently negotiating with such as the U.S. and in Europe—does not address Iran’s worsening human rights record through sustained, comprehensive policies,” Mr. Ghaemi warned in a statement.
+Iranians critical of the regime “will continue to be targeted by state agents if the international community — particularly countries Iran is currently negotiating with such as the U.S. and in Europe — does not address Iran’s worsening human rights record through sustained, comprehensive policies,” Mr. Ghaemi warned in a statement.

 The Justice Department said it has charged four Iranian nationals — Alireza Shavaroghi Farahani, aka Vezerat Salim and Haj Ali, 50; Mahmoud Khazein, 42; Kiya Sadeghi, 35; and Omid Noori, 45 — with conspiracies related to kidnapping, sanctions violations, bank and wire fraud, and money laundering.